Zayan9484/FYP---Complaints-Resolution-Hub/README.md

 # FYP---Complaints-Resolution-Hub
-I will update it after completion
+The project is under development.
+I will update it after completion.